zukunft/zukunft.com/docs/llm/pending.md

 ## main pages

 in the logout page add an OK button that calls the back page from the url without token and make the "you have been logged out" bigger

+## maybe to fix:

+1. Limit before sort — load_values_similar() reads with value_list::read_limit(), but the impact sort happens in the renderer (list_most_relevant).
+With more matches than the limit, the highest-impact similar values can be cut before sorting.
+Same pattern as word/source::load_values_related, so consistent — just noting it.

 ## cleanup